whARTon at home Connections

 A conversation with Frannie Shepherd-Bates, Founder and Director of Shakespeare in Prison

 Shakespeare in Prison, Detroit Public Theatre’s signature community program, empowers incarcerated and formerly incarcerated people to reconnect with their humanity and that of others; to reflect on their past, present, and future; and to gain the confidence, self-esteem, and crucial skills they need to heal and positively impact their communities.
-Join Frannie Shepherd-Bates and Wharton Center’s Bert Goldstein plus one or two actors from the program to explore how theater and Shakespeare have changed the lives of people who have been incarcerated.
+Join Frannie Shepherd-Bates and Wharton Center’s Bert Goldstein plus two actors from the program to explore how theater and Shakespeare have changed the lives of people who have been incarcerated.